 Faculty Qualifications Committee (FQC)

 The Faculty Qualifications Committee (FQC) is a committee convened by the local Academic Senate pursuant to BP 3.05.1 to determine equivalency in any case where an applicant does not meet MQs.
-Local senates may convene these committees as needed, or they may decide to set up a standing committee that reviews these applications.

 Faculty Service Areas